 2. Advertising Bots Can Hijack Your Comments

 Go to Twitter, Instagram, YouTube, or maybe even TikTok.
-You’re going to find plenty of bots that are commenting nonsensical stuff and the messaging may be off.
+You’re going to find plenty of private accounts or bots that are commenting nonsensical stuff and the messaging may be off.
 You don’t actually have to fake followers in order to deal with this.
 If you glance at some viral posts (anywhere), you’re going to see this exact same issue.

 Are you a blogger and have a blog or website with the comments open?
 Chances are, it can happen there too.
 Usually, links are posted in these comments.